-2,4-D is a synthetic auxin which is class of plant growth regulator that is absorbed through leaves.
+2,4-D is a synthetic compound with auxin-like action that is absorbed through leaves.
 Commonly, it is used as a stronger ester, but still an amine salt.
 Mostly employed as a selective herbicide, 2,4-D eradicates a wide variety of aquatic and terrestrial broadleaf weeds but grass unaffected.It has been used since 1945 to control broad-leafed weeds in pastures, orchards, and cereal crops such as corn, oats, rice, and wheat (Burns, and Swaen, 2012).
 Cereals, in particular, have excellent tolerance to 2,4-D when it is applied before planting.
 2,4-D is the cheapest way for farmers to control winter annual weeds by spraying in the fall, often at the lowest recommended rate.
 This is particularly effective before planting beans, peas, lentils, and chickpeas.
 2,4-D is frequently used in home lawn and garden maintenance to reduce weeds in turf grass and can be applied to conifer forests for selective brush management, stump treatment and trunk injection.
 It is used to control aquatic weeds that might interfere with boating, fishing, and swimming or clog irrigation and hydroelectric equipment.
 Governmental organisations frequently use it to suppress the growth of noxious, invasive and non-native weed species preventing them from displacing native species.
 It is also used to suppress a variety of dangerous plants, including poison ivy and poison oak (Von Stackelberg, 2013).

 Indole acetic acid (IAA)